mythril-forge/homebrew-spells/spells/level-1/ceremony.md

 ### Atonement
 You touch one willing creature and make a DC 20 Wisdom Saving Throw.
-On a failed save, the spell fails, and consumes the material component.
+On a failed save, the spell fails.
 On a successful save, you shift the target's alignment by one degree in a direction of your choice.

 ### Bless Water